 The recommendations from the AAO-HNS guidelines on the use of polysomnography for SDB prior to TA in children are listed in “AAO-HNS Recommendations for When to Order a Sleep Study Prior to Adenotonsillectomy,” below.

-According to Dr. Ishman, the implication of the guideline is that a sleep study is always an option but is not required except in a subset of patients—namely, kids at increased risk for postoperative respiratory complications (see recommendation 1 on complex medical conditions, right).
+According to Dr. Ishman, the implication of the guideline is that a sleep study is always an option but is not required except in a subset of patients—namely, kids at increased risk for postoperative respiratory complications (see recommendation 1 on complex medical conditions, below).